furkanyuksell/Multiplayer-Cannon-Shoot/README.md

 # Multiplayer-Cannon-Shoot

-This is just a case for multiplayer test.
+This was just a case for multiplayer test.